 Glacier Cruise in Alaska

 Considered America's "Last Frontier", Alaska is a picturesque wonder filled with wildlife and glaciers.
-A cruise along the coast yields pristine untouched land and whales will likely surface alongside the vessel.
+A cruise along with the coast yields pristine untouched land and whales will likely surface alongside the vessel.

 The sheer size of the United States accounts for vast differences in annual weather and climate.
 The climate can be separated into northern, central, and southern regions.